Candida Martinelli's Italophile Site

 Plutarch's book is a series of 4 single biographies and 23 pairs of biographies of Greeks and Romans, originally written in Greek by Plutarch who lived from approximately 46 to 120 A.D.

-The book is a whopping 1719 pages.
-Most offer the book in volumes, and for a price, but I've put it all in one free book so you can search it in it’s entirety with ease.
-I’ve added a preface with an introduction to Plutarch and this book.
-Landscape format, large font.
+Most people offer the book in volumes, and for a price, but I've put it all in one free book so you can search it in it’s entirety with ease.

-The Civilization of the Renaissance in Italy' by Jacob Burckhardt
+The Civilization of the Renaissance in Italy by Jacob Burckhardt

 This classic work from 1878 is 349 pages long, followed by two pieces I added about the author and his history writings.
-Landscape format, large font.

-I've added appropriate graphics at the start of each chapter.
-The chapter headings are: The State as a Work of Art, The Development of the Individual, The Revival of Antiquity, The Discovery of the World and of Man, Society and Festivals, Morality and Religion.
+The State as a Work of Art, The Development of the Individual, The Revival of Antiquity, The Discovery of the World and of Man, Society and Festivals, Morality and Religion.

 Little Masters of Autobiography: Actors (19th Century)